troykyo/dssloopholes.github.io/category/business/Means of Communication.md

 #### Retail and Visual Merchandising

 Retail spaces serve as powerful means of communication for fashion brands.
 The design and layout of physical stores, as well as visual merchandising displays, communicate brand identity, style, and create immersive experiences for customers.
-Fashion brands use retail spaces to showcase their products, convey brand aesthetics, and engage customers through in-store experiences.
+Fashion brands use retail spaces to showcase their products, convey brand aesthetics, and engage users through in-store experiences.

 #### E-commerce and Digital Platforms